Acquired

 by Mélanie Leroux

 Franck Boclet Patchouli is an Eau de Parfum launched in 2013, created by Mélanie Leroux.
-The fragrance opens with Sandalwood, Patchouli, and Cedar, settles into a heart of Amber, Benzoin, and Tonka Bean, and dries down to a base of Musk and Vanilla.
+Patchouli opens with Cedar, Sandalwood, and Patchouli, settles into a heart of Amber, Tonka Bean, and Benzoin, and dries down to a base of Musk and Vanilla.
+Franck Boclet's Patchouli carries an Acquired verdict, a woody-led wear.

 This one's a proper grown-up patchouli, woody and amber-rich without being too dark or earthy.
 It's a bit of a chameleon, with some finding it a dead ringer for Coromandel's sophisticated cousin, and others detecting a completely distinct cedar focus.
 Divisive on the exact composition, but generally well-regarded for quality and performance.